© 2019 Strange Loop

 Computational Flâneur is a generative site-specific poetry walk that came out of my research at the MIT Media Lab.
 As you wander through the Fort Mason Park in San Francisco, a poetry robot makes up and reads you poems based on where you walk.
 Walk by the bay, and you'll hear poems of the sea; walk by the cannons and you'll hear poems of war.

 This talk will explore the design and development of Computational Flâneur.
 On a technical level, we'll discuss the neural network model that powers the piece's poetry generator, including a brief overview of common text generation tools and how this exact structure was chosen to create a specific "bot-like" aesthetic.
 We'll also discuss how it's seeded by various forms of smartphone sensor data like location and weather, what sorts of prototyping processes were needed to fine-tune it, and how to conceptually approach this sort of real-world procgen differently from normal procedural generation problems.

-Em is a Berlin-based artist/engineer who makes interactive art, experimental games, and software tools.
-Most of their work focuses on using nontraditional interfaces to reframe everyday objects and spaces as playful experiences.
-They've built projects as far-flung as a site-specific generative poetry walk, a game played on 19th century telegraph hardware, and a commercial board game that uses Amazon Alexa.
-In the past, they've worked at companies like Pivotal Labs and Etsy, on beloved games and apps such as Words With Friends and Timehop, and as a researcher in the MIT Media Lab's Playful Systems research group.
+Em is a Toronto-based artist/engineer who makes interactive art, experimental games, and software tools.
+Most of her work focuses on using nontraditional interfaces to reframe everyday objects and spaces as playful experiences.
+She’s built projects as far-flung as a site-specific generative poetry walk, a game played on 19th century telegraph hardware, and a commercial board game that uses Amazon Alexa.
+Currently, she works as a Cloud Advocate for Microsoft Azure.